Thom Tillis: Tenure

 Amid the COVID-19 pandemic, Tillis apologized after he was spotted not wearing a face mask in a crowd during Trump's acceptance speech at the 2020 Republican National Convention, saying, "I fell short of my own standard."
 He was criticized after he suggested that Hispanic people were harder hit because they were less likely to wear masks and practice social distancing.
 Tillis tested positive for COVID-19 on October 2, 2020, after a White House event.
 He broadly supported Governor Roy Cooper's handling of COVID-19, an unusual stance for a prominent North Carolina Republican.
 He also took a stance against claims that North Carolina's COVID-19 case increases were due to migrants entering the state, saying, "the biggest factor right now is we have far too many people who are refusing to get the vaccine."

 Analysts have generally regarded Tillis as a moderate Republican.
 In 2023, the North Carolina Republican Party voted to censure him, particularly over his stances on immigration and gay marriage.

 In June 2025, Tillis was one of three Republican senators to oppose the One Big Beautiful Bill Act.
 After Trump criticized him, Tillis announced he would not seek reelection, saying, "In Washington over the last few years, it's become increasingly evident that leaders who are willing to embrace bipartisanship, compromise, and demonstrate independent thinking are becoming an endangered species."

+In August 2026, Tillis announced a memoir, How to Lose Friends and Antagonize Presidents: The Trouble with Sycophants, Courage Outsourcing, and Partisan Groupthink, scheduled for publication in October 2026.
+In the book, Tillis criticizes several figures in the Trump administration and the Republican Party.

+Tillis's sharp questioning in the Judiciary Committee led to the eventual firing of former Department of Homeland Security Secretary Kristi Noem after the Senator asked her why she had spent hundreds of millions of dollars on advertisements in which she prominently featured herself.